The Buffalo Bill Story

 Over the years, visitors have been curious about the events surrounding Cody’s burial on Lookout Mountain.
 Learn more about why Cody wanted to be buried on Lookout Mountain, the controversy surrounding his grave, and the founding of the museum.
 Object highlights include: the bugle played at Cody’s burial and plaster cast made of Cody’s left hand.

-Dress as a cowboy or cowgirl, ride a mechanical horse, create bead designs using blocks, and feel the difference between different animal pelts.
+Visit Buffalo Bill’s Wild West arena.
+Dress up as a cowboy or cowgirl, ride a horse, create a poster using giant magnets, and flip blocks to match patterns found on items in the museum’s collections.
 Don’t forget to take a fun photo!